Andrea Curtis is an award-winning writer and editor.

 Andrea also writes for young people.
-Her YA novel, Big Water, will be published in early 2018 by Orca Books.
+Her YA novel, Big Water, has recently been published by Orca Books.
 The followup to her bestselling kids’ nonfiction What’s for Lunch?
-How Schoolchildren Eat Around the World was just published by Red Deer Press.
+How Schoolchildren Eat Around the World is also just out from Red Deer Press.
 It’s called Eat This!
 How Fast Food Marketing Gets You to Buy Junk (and how to fight back).

 Her writing has appeared in Toronto Life, Cottage Life, Chatelaine, Canadian Geographic, Explore, This Magazine, Utne Reader, The Globe & Mail, The National Post and Today’s Parent, among other publications.

 Andrea has written about everything from women’s health to neighbourhood change, from personalities in the literary world to those in the urban forest.
 Her writing has won six Canadian National Magazine Awards plus three that she shared with others.
 She has also won three International Regional Magazine Awards.